Cat neutering: what you need to know 2 min read

 Some people believe it’s beneficial for female cats to have one litter of kittens before they’re spayed.
 This is a myth – the risks involved, including the work of looking after a litter of kittens, often outweighs any potential health benefits.

-Female cats can be spayed from around 4 months (16 weeks) of age, once they’ve had their first set of vaccinations - although neutering at a very young age is controversial.
+Female cats can be spayed from around 4 months (16 weeks) of age, once they’ve had their first set of vaccinations.
 Female cats reach sexual maturity at about six months of age, so leaving the operation any later can result in an unplanned pregnancy.

 Your vet will advise you on the best time to carry out the operation depending on your pet, their age and your circumstances.